pictoune/pictoune.github.io/index.md

 #### 2.3.1 Why should you adopt AnkiLingoFlash? 🌟

-While Anki is powerful, creating flashcards manually can still be tedious.
-This is where AnkiLingoFlash comes in.
-AnkiLingoFlash is a browser extension designed to make flashcard creation effortless and quick.
-It uses artificial intelligence to instantly generate quality cards from any word or phrase you select on a web page.
+Learning a new language is more than just a hobby—it's a gateway to countless opportunities.
+It can significantly boost your career prospects, allowing you to communicate with a global audience and access international job markets.
+Beyond professional benefits, it enriches your personal life, enabling deeper connections with people from diverse cultures and broadening your worldview.

+It's crucial to understand that language fluency isn't about memorizing an entire dictionary.
+Research shows that mastering the 3000-5000 most frequent word families in a language allows you to understand 95-98% of most ordinary texts.
+This insight allows us to focus our efforts efficiently.

-Typically, the level we strive for is being able to communicate fluently and clearly in any situation, without necessarily being an expert in the language.
-For example, to reach the B2 level, which is considered fluent, you need to know around 4,000 words.
-With AnkiLingoFlash, you can achieve this level in under 9 months by dedicating just 20 minutes a day to learning 15 new cards and reviewing existing ones.
-This means you can rapidly build a strong foundation in your target language, and with some additional practice, you'll be speaking confidently in no time! 🚀
+For instance, reaching a B2 level—considered fluent for most practical purposes—typically requires knowledge of about 4,000 words.
+With AnkiLingoFlash, you can achieve this milestone in less than 9 months, dedicating just 20 minutes a day to learning 15 new words and reviewing existing ones.
+This focused approach helps you build a strong foundation rapidly, setting the stage for confident communication in your target language.

+While language learning encompasses various aspects such as grammar, pronunciation, and cultural understanding, vocabulary forms the bedrock of communication.
+Without words, even the most perfect grammar is rendered useless.
+This is where flashcards come into play.

+Flashcards are simple yet powerful tools: cards with a question on one side and the answer on the other.
+They're effective because they promote active recall, a learning technique that strengthens memory pathways in your brain.
+However, creating these flashcards manually can be a time-consuming and often tedious process.

+While Anki provides a powerful platform for using flashcards, the process of creating them can still be daunting.
+This is where AnkiLingoFlash steps in to revolutionize your learning process.
+As a browser extension, it seamlessly integrates with your web browsing experience.
+Simply select any word or phrase you encounter online, and AnkiLingoFlash leverages artificial intelligence to instantly generate high-quality flashcards.

+These aren't just simple word-definition pairs.
+Each flashcard includes:
+- The word in context
+- A clear, concise definition
+- A mnemonic device to aid memory
+- Example sentences to reinforce usage

+By automating the card creation process, AnkiLingoFlash allows you to focus on what truly matters—learning and retaining new vocabulary.
+It transforms your everyday browsing into an effortless language learning opportunity, making the journey to fluency not just faster, but also more enjoyable and integrated into your daily life.

 #### 2.3.2 Which languages are currently supported? 🌐